Tennis champ, trailblazer Althea Gibson honored at US Open

 Why wasn't there a monument to the first African American to win a major title (1956 French Open) before winning both the U.S. Nationals (precursor to the U.S. Open) and Wimbledon in 1957-58?

 Simpson suggested the girls be part of the solution by writing letters to his friend and then-U.S. Tennis Association President Katrina Adams.
 King and Adams had been working on the Gibson project for years.
-King's advocacy before the U.S. Tennis Association board resulted in a unanimous vote.
+King's advocacy before the USTA board resulted in a unanimous vote.
 Adams later read letters to the board from the girls, including Xerra Robinson, to reinforce the importance of a tribute.

 "I know she would be proud to see the progress that's been made with so many women of color leading the pack in professional tennis," Adams said of Gibson, who died in 2003 at 76.
 "Her bravery, perseverance and determination paved the way."